vinfreecs/genga/docs/Run.rst

 Irregular output times
 ----------------------
 When output data is needed on an irregular interval, then the :literal:`Coordinates output interval` and :literal:`Energy output interval` parameters are not useful.
-Insted a calendar file with the desired output times can be provided.
+Instead a calendar file with the desired output times can be provided.
 The name of this file must be set in the
 :literal:`Irregular output calendar` parameter in the :ref:`param.dat<ParamFile>` file.

 The file must contain line by line the times of the desired outputs in units of years.
 At each irregular output time,